by Saurabh Bhatia

 4 Ways to Avoid A Failed Automation Journey

-survey by EY states that 30-50% of initial RPA projects failed to realize their expected returns.
+A survey by EY states that 30-50% of initial RPA projects failed to realize their expected returns.
 The diagnosis suggests some challenges the enterprises typically face in their automation journey which potentially cause the RPA failure.
 Here we explore 4 ways in which enterprises can avoid automation journey failures:

 1. Give importance to change management and training